open-cloud/open-cloud.github.io.old/2_developer.md

 * In XOS, add the CloudLab experiment's nodes to your site
 * In XOS, add the Controller for the site with the following info:
   * Auth URL: http://controller:5000/v2.0
-  * User name: admin
+  * Admin user: admin
-  * Tenant name: admin
+  * Admin tenant: admin
-  * Password: admin
+  * Admin password: admin

 You should now be able to use XOS to create a VM in the OpenStack running on CloudLab.
 Note that there are still a couple of issues with CloudLab's